-© 2018 Olympic Broadcasting Services / Owen Hammond OBS will expand its coverage of the Olympic Winter Games from the competition venues, notably by offering for the first time more than 1,200 additional hours of Multi Clip Feed (MCF) content from all fields of play.

 CONTENTS

+28 Interview with Sotiris Salamouris

+27 Live broadcasting with 5G

+23 Towards more flexible and cloud- based workflows

+production workflow

+22 Inside the end-to-end UHD HDR

+21 Delivering first winter games in UHD

+20 Digital technology is transforming Olympic broadcasting

+the next generation

+19 Creating a lasting legacy by training

+14 Interview with Yiannis Exarchos

+13 The RHB journey

+Holding Broadcasters

+12 OBS is at the service of the Rights

+broadcast of the Olympic Games

+11 The complexity behind the host

+10 OBS as host broadcaster

+09 How OBS was created

+80 The strength of experience

 07 OBS, storytellers of the Games

-08 The strength of experience

-09 How OBS was created

-10 OBS as host broadcaster

-11 The complexity behind the host

-broadcast of the Olympic Games

-12 OBS is at the service of the Rights

-Holding Broadcasters

-13 The RHB journey

-14 Interview with Yiannis Exarchos

-19 Creating a lasting legacy by training

-the next generation

-20 Digital technology is transforming

-Olympic broadcasting

-21 Delivering first winter games in UHD

-HDR

-22 Inside the end-to-end UHD HDR

-production workflow

-23 Towards more flexible and cloud-

-based workflows

-27 Live broadcasting with 5G

-28 Interview with Sotiris Salamouris

 34 Behind-the-scenes at the

 International Broadcast Centre

 35 IBC location

 36 ZBC location

 37 Supporting RHBs from planning to

 delivery

 38 A more efficient design

 40 Around the clock

 41 CDU: the most impressive room

 42 PQC: the heart of the broadcast

 coverage

-8K and the future of resolution 43
+43 8K and the future of resolution

-- How the world watches the Olympic 44 winter Games
+44 45 46 47 How the world watches the Olympic winter Games

-- 45 Increasing content, expanding engagement

-- 46 Planning and set-up behind the world feed

-- Creation and delivery of the world feed 47
+Increasing content, expanding engagement Planning and set-up behind the world feed Creation and delivery of the world feed

-- 48 How RHBs tailor the world feed
+48 How RHBs tailor the world feed

-- 49 An à la carte approach
+49 An à la carte approach

-- 50 Focus on digital
+50 Focus on digital

-- 51 Transforming data to immersive experiences
+51 Transforming data to immersive experiences

-- Expanding the viewing experience 54 with virtual reality
+54 Expanding the viewing experience with virtual reality

-- Enhancing digital fan engagement 55
+55 Enhancing digital fan engagement

-- 56 Interview with Mark Wallace
+56 Interview with Mark Wallace

-- 61 Behind the beauty camera planning
+61 Behind the beauty camera planning

-62 Broadcast key facts and figures 63
+62 Broadcast key facts and figures

-- Broadcast coverage by the numbers - 64 Top 10 firsts at an Olympic Winter Games
+63 Broadcast coverage by the numbers

+64 Top 10 firsts at an Olympic Winter

-OBS, Storytellers Of the games
+Games

+Contents Media Guide Beijing 2022

+CHAPTER 1

+OBS, STORYTELLERS OF THE GAMES

 As host broadcaster, Olympic Broadcasting Services (OBS) is responsible for delivering the pictures and sounds of the Olympic Games to billions of viewers around the world.
 OBS produces and transmits unbiased live radio and television coverage of every sport from every venue.
 This feed is called the International Signal or the world feed.

 In this role, OBS develops a consistent approach across all Olympic editions while at the same time optimising resources to continually improve the efficiency of the host broadcast operation.
 OBS does so to ensure that all IOC contractual obligations are fulfilled and the RHBs are offered the exceptionally high level of production that is associated with the Olympic Games.

+Contents OBS, storytellers of the Games Beijing 2022 Media Guide

 THE STRENGTH OF EXPERIENCE

 The experience and diversity that the OBS team possesses has been instrumental in the televised production of hundreds of the greatest sport events during the past 40 years.

 The planning of the broadcast operation is the daily business of a team of more than 160 people, representing 30 nationalities, working from the offices in Madrid, who progressively relocate to the host city prior to the Games.

 However, it is up to an international workforce comprised of between 4,000 and 8,000 personnel, depending on the edition of the Games, to deliver the Olympic live broadcast and support the RHBs' operations.

 Members of the OBS management team have an average of nine Olympic Games experience each.
 Collectively, the entire OBS staff has worked across approximately 800 Games combined.